spujadas/elk-docker/docs/index.md

 ## Forwarding logs <a name="forwarding-logs"></a>

-Forwarding logs from a host relies on a Logstash forwarder agent that collects logs (e.g. from log files, from the syslog daemon) and sends them to our instance of Logstash.
+Forwarding logs from a host relies on a forwarding agent that collects logs (e.g. from log files, from the syslog daemon) and sends them to our instance of Logstash.

+The forwarding agent that was originally used with Logstash was Logstash forwarder, but with the introduction of the [Beats platform](https://www.elastic.co/products/beats) it may eventually be phased out in favour of Filebeats.
+The two approaches are therefore presented below.

+### Forwarding logs with Logstash forwarder <a name="forwarding-logs-logstash-forwarder"></a>

 Install [Logstash forwarder](https://github.com/elasticsearch/logstash-forwarder) on the host you want to collect and forward logs from (see the *[References](#references)* section below for links to detailed instructions).